Phulkari: Types

-Women would gather to embroider Phulkaris.
+Women would gather to embroider phulkaris.
 Traditional folk songs would be sung by the group.
 Pal also gives one instance of a woman putting one grain of wheat to one side for every stitch she made.
-When the Phulkari was complete, the lady donated the grains away.
-Sometimes, different styles can be seen on one Phulkari.
-This is because each girl would use her own imagination to stitch a design, perhaps to remind the girl when she gets married of her friends who helped stitch the Phulkari.
+When the phulkari was complete, the lady donated the grains away.
+Sometimes, different styles can be seen on one phulkari.
+This is because each girl would use her own imagination to stitch a design, perhaps to remind the girl when she gets married of her friends who helped stitch the phulkari.
 Thind (2005) mentions another variety: the bawan bagh where more than one bagh style is used on one cloth.
 Many of the varieties are part of museum exhibitions and private collections.
 Thind makes reference to the contributions made by Mohinder Singh Randhawa in promoting the preservation of Phulkari art.
 He also mentions private collections where he has seen various motifs including the Harmandir Sahib (Golden Temple) embroidered in a Phulkari.

 Bagh

+Bagh (meaning 'large garden') is a style wherein the entire surface is embroidered.
+By working with darning stitch, numerous designs are made by use of horizontal, vertical, and diagonal stitches.

+Some make the distinction that phulkari only refers to sparingly-embroidered flowers, whereas a large, intricately embroidered flower pattern is known as a bagh.
+That is to say, in other varieties of phulkari, the base cloth is still visible, whereas in a bagh, the embroidery covers the entire garment so that the base cloth is not visible.
+Similarly, in contemporary modern designs, simple and sparsely embroidered dupattas (long scarf), odhinis (oversized long scarf), and shawls, made for everyday use, are referred to as phulkaris, whereas clothing items that cover the entire body, made for special and ceremonial occasions such as weddings are called baghs.